 CONSOB, otherwise known as the Commissione Nazionale per le Societa e la Borsa, or the Italian Securities and Exchange Commission, is responsible for the regulation of Forex brokers in Italy.
-CONSOB has always held a firm view with regards what it sees as high risk investment.
+CONSOB has always held a firm view with regards to what it sees as a high-risk investment.
 And this can be seen by their stance on binary options brokers.
-Currently it seems that Forex aren’t set to suffer the harsh actions taken against binary options brokers, but who knows what will happen in the future.
+Currently, it seems that Forex isn’t set to suffer the harsh actions taken against binary options brokers, but who knows what will happen in the future.

 Recently, the Italian economy had to receive some help from the European Central Bank, in the form of a bailout, which further added to the woes of Forex brokers in Italy.
 Trade conditions are much better in other European countries and Italy seems unable to compete.

 However, this doesn’t mean there aren’t some excellent Forex brokers in Italy.
 Some companies have decided to stay and weather the storm.
 A few of these Forex brokers in Italy are locally based companies, but there are also companies which are branches of bigger offshore Forex brokers, who only have a base in Italy.